 In all likelihood, anticipated rate hikes by the Federal Reserve over the course of 2018 will translate to higher municipal market yields.
-Despite advance refundings for non-profit borrowers no longer being eligible for tax-exempt issuance under the recently implemented tax law, the law retained eligibility for new money tax-exempt issuance for non-profit borrowers.
+Despite advance refundings for non-profit borrowers no longer being eligible for tax-exempt issuance under the recently passed tax plan, the final bill retained eligibility for new money tax-exempt issuance for non-profit borrowers.
 Furthermore, given the \$500 million funding round currently underway through the Charter School Facilities Program, CSFA estimates that more CMOs and stand-alone charters will seek out those funds before contemplating accessing facility financing through bond issuances.
 Overall, there may be fewer CMOs and charters accessing the capital markets in 2018.
-Regardless of market conditions, CSFA remains committed to emphasizing quality, not quantity, in both transaction size and number of transactions.
+Regardless of market conditions, CSFA remains committed to emphasizing quality, not quantity, in both transaction size and number.